harmony-one/h/progress/rikako-hatoya.md

 ---

+2025-09-27 Sat: Re-editing of Q3 summary/Q4 goals (condense to 3 paragraphs, will tally hours and also request review tomorrow).
+Looked into Colossus article on market maker.

+2025-09-26 Fri: Started working on returns calculation for Artem bot transactions, looked into IRR calculation from Aaron's script.
+Updated Q3/Q4 summary with more description and links.

 2025-09-25 Thu: Worked on XIRR calculation and looked for APIs for token price.
 Revision of Q3/Q4 write-up.

 2025-09-24 Wed: Updated [Dune query](https://dune.com/queries/5831757) to calculate correct fees and matching format as Aaron's timeline tool, output file [here](https://docs.google.com/spreadsheets/d/1cAvk6cwymqR0ihy_WwQhtMflAUaf3g7FktwP4jilRZ0/edit?usp=sharing).
 Cross-checked with Aaron's timeline data.